Ranjit-Singh786/cryptotracker/frontend/README.md

  we have not found any solution in vercel free hosting platform.
- Then I simply make a endpoint individually for cron then create a cron job in different site-https://app.cronlytic.com/ and given there cron endpoint with 1 hour time after it will excuted.
+ Then I simply make a endpoint individually for cron then create a cron job in different site-https://app.cronlytic.com/ and given there cron endpoint with 1 hour time after it will excuted. example:-backend_url/api/cron
+ Added this url over there and schedule the cron job with 1 hour.